ak0501/Assignment03/README.md

 ---
 **overview**

+As more and more users create online accounts , it is very important to provide strong password for account protection.
+This simple web application uses a series of conditions which the users can choose to create a secure passwordwithout having to come up with one by themself.

-This simple web application can be used to generate secure password.
+can be used to generate secure password.
 ___

 **Using The App**